<<BACK

 INTERNSHIP AND GRADUATE PRACTICUM

-Our Graduate Certificate will continue to require the completion of the full Internship Practicum as well as the required Research Project and the Comprehensive Certification Examinations required by the American Institute.
+Our Graduate Certificate will continue to require the completion of the full Internship Practicum as well as the required Research Project and the Comprehensive Certification Examinations required by the American Institute of Polygraph Technology and Forensic Psychophysiology.

 PERFORMANCE STANDARDS